Amal Saad-Ghorayeb

 Amal Abdo Saad-Ghorayeb (أمل سعد غريب) is a Lebanese writer and political analyst known for her writings on the Israeli–Lebanese conflict and Hezbollah.

 Life

 Saad-Ghorayeb was an assistant professor of political science at the Lebanese American University until 2008.
 She received her Ph.D. from the University of Birmingham, England.
 She was a visiting scholar at the Carnegie Middle East Center (CMEC).

-In 2009, she declined the invitation to speak at the NATO Defense College, because this would have involved talking to Israeli military officers, which is against Lebanese law.
+While discussing the 2006 Lebanon War, Noam Chomsky cited her as "the leading Lebanese academic scholar of Hezbollah".
+In 2009, she declined an invitation to speak at the NATO Defense College, because this would have involved talking to Israeli military officers, which is against Lebanese law.

 Her articles have appeared in openDemocracy, Foreign Affairs, The Washington Post, and Lebanon's Al Akhbar.

-While discussing the 2006 Lebanon War, Noam Chomsky cited her as "the leading Lebanese academic scholar of Hezbollah".

-Her father, Abdo Saad, is a prominent Shiite pollster; her mother is Christian.
+Her father, Abdo Saad, is a Shiite pollster; her mother is Christian.